tomerramk/ai-chatbot/README.md

 # AI Chatrooom

-AI Chatroom is a real-time chat application with support for multiple AI personalities, powered by a Python websockets server and a Vite-based React frontend.
+AI Chatroom is an AI-powered real-time chatroom application with support for multiple AI personalities, powered by a Python websockets server and a Vite-based React frontend.

 ## Features